 - 1. Prevention, evaluation, treatment, referral & rehabilitation of injuries/illnesses to UWA varsity athletes - 2.
-Evaluation, treatment, referral & rehabilitation of injuries/illnesses to UWA AT&SMC patients - 3.
-Clinical supervision of athletic training students at men' and women's rodeo and cheerleading practice and competition - 4.
-Clinical supervision of athletic training students at other sports practice and competition as needed - 5.
+Prevention, evaluation, treatment, referral & rehabilitation of injuries/illnesses to UWA AT&SMC patients - 3.
+Preceptor for and clinical supervision of athletic training students at rodeo and tennis practice and competition - 4.
+Preceptor for and clinical supervision of athletic training students at other sports practice and competition as needed - 5.
 Clinical instruction of athletic training students - 6.
 Athletic training consultant to UWA community and service area - 7.
-Coverage of secondary school/community college, etc. events as assigned by Assistant 4 - 8.
-Coordination of communication and follow-up with area high schools & allied health personnel as assigned - 9.
-Assist with didactic and laboratory instruction of courses in Athletic Training Education Program as assigned - 10.
-Maintenance, revisions and inventory of rehabilitation protocols - 11.
-ATSMC Faculty/Staff Brochure
+Provision of athletic training services for secondary school/community college, etc. events as assigned by high school outreach coordinator - 8.
+Assist with didactic and laboratory instruction of courses in Athletic Training Program as assigned - 9.
+Maintenance, revisions and inventory of rehabilitation protocols - 10.
+Maintenance of Vivature and computerized record keeping